-The following table sets forth the name, age (as at June 30, 2016) and position of each of our directors and executive officers as at the date hereof.
+The following table sets forth the name, age (as at June 30, 2018) and position of each of our directors and executive officers as at the date hereof.

-Name Age Designation

 Directors

-Adrian T. Dillon(1)(2) 62 Non-Executive Chairman
+Adrian T. Dillon(1)(2) 64 Non-Executive Chairman

-Albert Aboody(3) 69 Director

-Anthony A. Greener(1)(4)(7) 76 Director

-Françoise Gri(5) 58 Director

-Gareth Williams(6) 63 Director
+Gareth Williams(2)(3) 65 Director

-John Freeland (5) 62 Director
+John Freeland (4) 64 Director

-Keshav R. Murugesh 52 Director and Group Chief Executive Officer
+Keshav R. Murugesh 54 Director and Group Chief Executive Officer

-Michael Menezes(5) 63 Director
+Michael Menezes (6) 65 Director

-Renu S. Karnad(1)(2) 63 Director
+Renu S. Karnad(1)(7) 65 Director

+Francoise Gri(5) 60 Director

+Keith Haviland (5)(8) 59 Director

+Mario Vitale (5)(9) 62 Director

 Executive Officers

-Keshav R. Murugesh 52 Group Chief Executive Officer
+Keshav R. Murugesh 54 Group Chief Executive Officer

-Sanjay Puria 42 Group Chief Financial Officer
+Sanjay Puria 44 Group Chief Financial Officer

-Ronald Gillette 59 Chief Operating Officer
+Ronald Gillette 61 Chief Operating Officer

-Swaminathan Rajamani 40 Chief People Officer
+Swaminathan Rajamani 42 Chief People Officer

-- (1) Member of our Compensation Committee.

-- (2) Member of our Nominating and Corporate Governance Committee.

-- (3) Chairman of our Audit Committee.

-- (4) Chairman of our Nominating and Corporate Governance Committee.

-- (5) Member of our Audit Committee.

-- (6) Chairman of our Compensation Committee

-- (7) Sir Anthony Greener has chosen not to stand for re-election and hence his term of directorship will expire at the Annual General Meeting.
+- (1) Member of our Compensation Committee. - (2) Member of our Nominating and Corporate Governance Committee. - (3) Chairman of our Compensation Committee. - (4) Member of our Audit Committee until April 24, 2018.
+Member of our Compensation Committee and Nominating and Corporate Governance Committee with effect from April 25, 2018. - (5) Member of our Audit Committee. - (6) Chairman of Audit Committee with effect from September 27, 2017. - (7) Chairman of our Nominating and Corporate Governance Committee. - (8) Appointed as a director of our Company with effect from July 01, 2017. - (9) Appointed as a director of our Company with effect from October 27, 2017.